The photocard driving licence explained

 Fields 1, 2 and 3 of your photocard licence record your surname, first names, date and place of birth.

-The date shown in 4a is the date the photocard was issued; 4b shows the date the photocard must be renewed.
-The authority that issued the licence is shown in 4c (in Northern Ireland this is the DVA).
+The date shown in 4a is the date the photocard was issued.
+4b shows the date the driving licence expires.
+The authority that issued the licence is shown in 4c.
+In Northern Ireland this is DVA.

 Driver number (5)